EccoMassimo/dotfiles/README.md

 ## Programs

 - When installing generic program types (tarballs), place them in the ~/Programs folder.
 - To create a symbolic link use this command:
-`sudo ln -s PROGRAM_RUN_FILE /usr/bin/SYMLINK_NAME`
+`sudo ln -s ~/Programs/PROGRAM/PROGRAM_RUN_FILE /usr/bin/SYMLINK_NAME`

 ### Yay